 The Center offers special programs throughout the year including free-guided hikes.
 During summer months, rent a canoe from the Center and paddle around Buckeye Lake, or go fishing.
 The Center also rents fishing poles, however, you must provide your own bait, but that shouldn’t be too hard to find in the forest.
 Rumor has it the trout like corn, so maybe pick up a few ears at the Food Lion on your way in.

-The Emerald Outback trail system is an eight plus mile network designed by former National Mountain Bike Series Champion Todd Branham from Long Cane Trails for both hikers and bikers.
+The Emerald Outback trail system has a seven mile network designed by former National Mountain Bike Series Champion Todd Branham from Long Cane Trails for both hikers and bikers.
 The trails vary in difficulty and length, from easy to difficult and from under a mile to four-and-a-half miles.

 All the trains are at approximately 5,000 feet elevation with a change through the entire system of 450 feet.
 An old gravel-logging road gives hikers and bikers an easy option to get back to base quickly.
 Get a map before heading out at the Buckeye Recreation Center or Fred’s General Mercantile.

+Buckeye Lake Trails.
 The last time we visited Beech Mountain, rainy weather kept us from doing too much hiking, but the rain held off long enough for us to do the moderate 1.5 mile Falls Trail loop which starts at the Buckeye Recreation Center.
 We passed gorgeous waterfalls where families can cool off with a swim during the warm summer months.
 The trail ended at Buckeye Lake, which is stocked with trout.
+There is plenty of free parking at the Buckeye Recreations Center trails.

 Summertime Festivals at Beech Mountain NC